reincas/Lanthanide/docs/internals.md

 The following code provides an example of how to use `SingleElements` with your elementary tensor operator evaluation function `operator()` of your own `num`-electron tensor operator.
 Note that the actual quantum numbers
-$m_l$ and $m_s$ of the initial and final electrons are not required before the final evaluation of the `operator()` function.
+$m_l$ and $m_s$ of the initial and final electrons are not required until just before the final evaluation of the `operator()` function.
 They are extracted from the constant tuple `MAGNETIC` of all f electrons in standard order.
 We calculate only elements in the lower triangle of the matrix here.
 This would be suitable for a symmetric operator.

 ```
 from lanthanide import Lanthanide, MAGNETIC